Bhaktha Ramadas's hymn glorifies the greatest Sri Rama Bhakta Sri Hanuman of this temple

 Experience

-Dharshan of Sri Vaikuntha Rama and Sri Anjaneya at this kshetra where Rishi Bhadra and Goppanna had penenced medidating upon Sri Rama are sure to give the feeling of being in heavan [Vaikuntha] and thereby immense ‘anandha’.
+Dharshan of Sri Vaikuntha Rama and Sri Anjaneya at this kshetra where Rishi Bhadra and Goppanna had penanced meditating upon Sri Rama is sure to give the feeling of being in heaven [Vaikuntha] and thereby immense ‘anandha’.

 KINDLY RECORD YOUR VIEWS